 The indicator was developed by J. Welles Wilder jr. and takes price action as well as time decay into account within the equation.
-It displays as a dot above or beneath each periods price action and is used as support/resistance targets and for entry and exist signals.
+It displays as a dot above or beneath each periods price action and is used as support/resistance targets and for entry and exit signals.

 The indicator, like all others, is a cold and heartless one giving both bull and bear signals in either kind of market.
 This is why some form of additional analysis is needed to weed out false and less probable trading signals.
-In this instance a multiple time frame approach with PSAR could work but I prefer to add stochastic to the mix.
+In this instance a multiple time frame approach with PSAR could work, some traders also prefer to add stochastic to the mix.
 In this instance we will use the daily chart and PSAR to set the trading direction for today and then move down to an hourly or 30 minute chart and stochastic for entry signals.
 In the chart above you can see that Litecoin is trading above its dot which makes today a bullish day.
 In addition, the current candle has already moved down to test support and confirmed.
 We then move down to the hourly chart to wait for entry signals for buying calls or opening long positions.

 The chart below shows an asset already in rally mode, having bounced up from support.
 This move is confirmed by a strong entry signal in stochastic which is still on the rise and moving toward the upper signal line.